To view other videos, please click below for

 What we don't see are the great numbers of individuals

-infected living, living a happy and full life, whether it is with
+infected with HIV living a happy and full life.

 We don't see or hear about individuals infected